csartifacts/resources/README.md

-The goal of this page is to provide a resource collection about the Artifact Evaluation (AE) process that has been introduced for many publishing venues in Computer Science (CS).
+The purpose of this page is to provide a resource collection about the Artifact Evaluation (AE) process that has been introduced for many publishing venues in Computer Science (CS) in order to promote and help researchers understand (and improve) the AE process.

 # General Resources